Eva Golinger

 Eva Golinger (born 19 February 1973) is an American lawyer, writer and journalist.
 She practices law in New York and specializes in immigration and international law.
-She is the author of several books about the late Hugo Chávez, of whom she was an outspoken supporter, and his relationship with the US.
+She is the author of several books about Hugo Chávez, of whom she was an outspoken supporter, and his relationship with the US.
 Chávez called her La novia de Venezuela ("The Bride of Venezuela"), and she served as a foreign policy advisor to his government.
 The National Catholic Reporter wrote that Golinger headed the "pro-Chávez" Venezuela Solidarity Committee in 2004.
 Her website, venezuelafoia.info, aimed to shed light on what she called links between US government agencies and Venezuelan organizations by publishing documents obtained using the US Freedom of Information Act (FOIA).

 She previously edited the Correo del Orinoco International, a newspaper financed by the Venezuelan government, and wrote for the pro-Bolivarian Revolution website Venezuelanalysis.com.

 Early life and education

 Golinger was born on 19 February 1973 in Langley Airforce Base, Virginia to Ronald Golinger, a US Air Force psychiatrist, and Elizabeth Calderon, an American born attorney.
 At a young age, Golinger was introduced to progressive causes, with her mother Elizabeth bringing her to marches for women's rights.
 She graduated in 1994 from Sarah Lawrence College with a liberal arts degree.